Jackie Cooper: Personal life

 Cooper served in the United States Navy during World War II and remained active in the Naval Reserve for the next several decades, reaching the rank of captain.
 He was married to June Horne from 1944 until 1949, with whom he had a son, John "Jack" Cooper III, who was born in 1946.
 June was the daughter of director James W. Horne and actress Cleo Ridgely.
-Cooper was married to Hildy Parks from 1950 until 1951, and to Barbara Rae Kraus from 1954 until her death in 2009.
-Cooper and Kraus had three children, Russell, born in 1956, Julie, born in 1957, and Cristina, born in 1959.
+Cooper was married to Hildy Parks from 1950 until 1951 and to Barbara Rae Kraus from 1954 until her death in 2009.
+Cooper and Kraus had three children: Russell, born in 1956; Julie, born in 1957; and Cristina, born in 1959.
 Julie and Cristina died in 1997 and 2009, respectively.

 Cooper supported Republican presidential candidates and appeared at rallies for Herbert Hoover in 1932 and Dwight D. Eisenhower in 1952.

 Cooper participated in several automobile racing events, including the record-breaking class D cars at the Bonneville Salt Flats in Utah.
 He drove in several SCCA road racing competitions.
 Cooper was named the honorary starter for the 1976 Winston 500 at the Alabama International Motor Speedway, which is now known as Talladega Superspeedway, in Talladega, Alabama.

 Cooper's autobiography, Please Don't Shoot My Dog, was published in 1982.
 The title refers to an incident during the filming of Skippy, when Norman Taurog, who was the director, needed Cooper to cry a number of times on camera.
 To accomplish that, Taurog used various tricks intended to upset Cooper.
 For example, one time Taurog ordered a security guard to go backstage and pretend to shoot Cooper's dog.
 The stunt resulted in genuine tears; Cooper afterwards discovered his dog was in fact fine.
-Later that same day, his mother came to the set, and showed Cooper a better way for an actor to experience emotions in the scene–by studying the script, and empathizing with the character he was portraying.
+Later that same day, his mother came to the set and showed Cooper a better way for an actor to experience emotions in the scene—by studying the script and empathizing with the character he was portraying.
 The book also details the affair Cooper had as a teenager with Joan Crawford.

 Cooper announced his retirement in 1989, although he continued directing episodes of the syndicated series Superboy.
 He began spending more time training and racing horses at Hollywood Park and outside San Diego during the Del Mar racing season.
 Cooper lived in Beverly Hills from 1955 until his death.

 For his contributions to the motion picture industry, Cooper was honored with a Hollywood Walk of Fame star located at 1507 Vine Street.

 Death

-Cooper died on May 3, 2011, aged 88, in Santa Monica, California.
+Cooper died on May 3, 2011, aged 88, in Santa Monica, California, after a short illness.
 He was survived by his two sons.
 He outlived both his daughters and wife, Barbara Rae Kraus.
 He was interred at Arlington National Cemetery in Arlington County, Virginia, in honor of his naval service.